ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

    * y_max: set max of y-axis
    * mean_nh_sh: if true, calculate first NH and SH mean
    * volcanoes: if true, lines of main volcanic eruptions will be added
-   * header: if true, region name as header
+   * header: if true, use region name as header
-   * write_stat: if true, write multi model statistics in nc-file
+   * write_stat: if true, write multi-model statistics to nc-file

    *Required settings (variables)*